Sea-Grapes/sveltemd/experiments/ideas.md

 - call parse entities from lib (I will use html-entities since it claims to be fast and has easy api)
 - use lib for string diff
 - replace diffs with placeholder (store placeholder and value map)

+Alternative solution
+- replace user-created entities with placeholders.
+- parse markdown using any parser - this may create entities
+- call global parseEntities - no more entities
+- parse to hast/html processor - re-escape (restore entities) in pre/code blocks
+- restore user-created entities.